The Grand Tour

 A series of buildings called today ‘Le Piccole Terme’ – the small baths, among the highest at the excavated site today, show signs of the ruins of a Greek temple and an entrance to the complex of tunnels and underground stream that show all the signs of being the entrance to the underworld, the oracle of the dead, Hades and the River Styx of antiquity.

-At the time of this engraving the bulk of the Roman baths sat under a deep covering of volcanic ash from the eruption of Vesuvius in 79 ad.
-Just a few of the larger Roman buildings were visible above ground and most of the town of Baia now submerged yet still visible under the sea.
+At the time of this engraving the bulk of the Roman baths were buried and forgotten.
+Just a few of the larger Roman buildings were visible above ground and most of the town of Baia now submerged, yet still visible under the sea.

 Bulifon’s plan shows the ‘Temple of Venus’ as number 29 and the ‘Temple of Mercury’ as number 28.
 Both are Roman baths.